mokeWe/GPTqt/README.md

 ## Documentation

 OpenAI provides a very good guide in prompt engineering and basic function for their large language models, it is called the [OpenAI Cookbook](https://github.com/openai/openai-cookbook).
-There are also multiple examples within the repository that you try out yourself.
+There are multiple examples within the repository that you try out yourself.